-- Odd variation on Last of the Summer Wine, where an adulterer uses birdwatching as an excuse to meet up with his lover in the privacy of a hut, but is so determined to ensure his knowledge of ornithology is good enough to withstand inspection that he spends half the time actually birdwatching, much to her disgust.
+- Subverted on Last of the Summer Wine when Howard uses birdwatching as an excuse to meet up with Marina (his lover) in the privacy of a secluded hut.
+However, he is so determined to ensure his that knowledge of ornithology is good enough to withstand any questions that Pearl (his wife) might ask that he spends most of the time actually birdwatching, much to Marina's disgust.

 - Jack O'Neill in Stargate SG-1 is ribbed about having a telescope on his roof to spy on his neighbors, a fact he doesn't exactly deny.

 Sam Carter: But, during the totality phase of the eclipse, you should be able to see matter spiraling towards it [the black hole].Jack O'Neill: "Actually, it's called the Accretion Disk."Daniel Jackson: "Well, I guess it's easy to understand why the local population would be afraid of something like that...
 [Beat] what did you just say?"Jack O'Neill: "It's just an astronomical term."Sam Carter: "You didn't think the Colonel had a telescope on his roof just to look at the neighbors, did you?"Jack O'Neill: "Not initially."

 - A Whitest Kids U Know sketch features a woman stripping down to her underwear to do gymnastics in her living room, which the two apparent-teenagers spying on her through binoculars conclude is her knowing she's watched and liking it — so they point a laser pointer at her.
 This causes her to have a heart attack, which leads to a chain of disasters that leaves her, her significant other, her child and two police officers dead.
 The teenagers are understandable panicking about this course of events... until they spot another woman getting out of a shower.